raspibolt/raspibolt/guide/bonus/bitcoin/dojo.md

 Node.js is a back-end JavaScript runtime environment necessary for Samourai Dojo.

-* Check if Node.js is installed on the system
+* Ensure that you are logged with user "admin", check if Node.js is installed on the system

   ```
   $ node -v